halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 - **Basic plan** - A basic plan may have access to a baseline set of functionality that any user with an active account can access.
 The point of this grouping would be to distinguish between active accounts and accounts that have no access to application functionality (i.e. the no plan accounts).
 - **Pro Plan, Business Plan, Enterprise Plan** - Each of the remaining account plans has an incrementing amount of access to features, meaning that they get the features of all the plans beneath them as well as additional features or increased access to rate limited features.

 One critical thing to keep in mind is that, while broader access to features will be determined by a tenant's plan, you have a lot of flexibility.
-As we'll see, you could still assign individuals, or groups of individuals access or even a tenant access to a feature not in their plan.
+As we'll see, you could still assign individuals, or groups of individuals access to a specific feature or even give a tenant access to a feature that is not in their plan.
 For example, if your contract with a particular Business Plan customer gave them access to an enterprise feature, the system would still be capable of handling those exceptions.

 ### Creating the Feature Flags

 Within each plan there are two types of features:

 * **A toggled feature** – this feature is disabled (off) for one plan but enabled (on) for another.
 These will use a standard boolean flag that will indicate whether the feature is on or off for a given plan.
-* **A multi-variate feature** – this is a rate-limited feature that may be enabled for some of all account levels, but to varying degrees.
+* **A multi-variate feature** – this is a rate-limited feature that may be enabled for all account levels, but to varying degrees.
 For example, you might offer a very limited number of API calls to a basic plan but increase or even remove those limits with each successive plan.

-The toggled features will be dependent flags of a flag representing the plan that they are associated with.
+The toggled features will use dependent flags of a parent flag representing the plan that they are associated with.
 The benefit of this is that it allows targeting of the parent flag to enable access to all the dependent features without needing to target each individual feature flag.
 We'll explore how targeting works later in this article.

 Here's an example of what this might look like: